FSBalbuena/google-bing-search/README.md

-# Avantica Challenge
+# Simple Challenge

+The goal was to create a simple Search App, consuming multiple APIs.
+User can choose between the available services, use them individually, or coupled.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) on 2020.

+It is being updated since Oct 2024 (Check Update section below)

+## Start

-**Check the .env-example file** to know how to set the enviroment (is just google and bing service keys).
+1. **Check the .env-example file** to know how to set the enviroment (is just google and bing service keys).
+2. `yarn install`
+3. `yarn start`

-You only need an one service to play with it.
-I recommend Google, because is easier to get the API key.
+You only need an one service to play with it and check all the available features. -> I recommend Google, because is easier to get the API key.

 ## Google API-Key